HanitraMelodie/HanitraMelodie/README.md

 ### Hi there, I am Hanitra 👋

 ## About Me

-- 🌱 I'm currently learning Typescript/Javascript/React/Python.
-- I am currently looking for a new full time job as an Full Stack or Front end developer
+- I am currently looking for a new full-time job as a Full Stack or Front end developer
 - 💼 I work as a freelance Lead Instructor at Code First Girl.
--   💼 I volunteer as Front end developer at PrepTrack foundation.
+- 💼 I volunteer as Front end developer at PrepTrack Foundation.

 ## Technologies

-- 🔭 I'm proficient in  Typescript/Javascript/React/Kotlin/SQL.
+- 🔭 I'm proficient in  Typescript/Javascript/React
+- 🌱 I'm currently learnin Python/Kotlin/SQL.
 - 🌐 You can check out my website at https://hanitrarakotoarimananaportfolio.netlify.app/.
 - 📦 My projects are hosted on [GitHub](https://github.com/HanitraMelodie).